choojun/choojun.github.io/wsl.md

 3. Restart PC

-4. Suppose that your PC accessible to Internet (for huge files downloading), perform the search of required keyword, e.g., Ubuntu, in Windows Store.
-Click on the Get button to download and intall the required distro, e.g., UBuntu-xx.xx.
+4. Suppose that your PC accessible to Internet (for huge files downloading), perform the search of required keyword, e.g., Ubuntu, in Microsoft Store.
+Click on the Get button to download and intall the required distro, e.g., UBuntu-xx.xx, and laumch the installed distro via the created link in the Windows Start.
+A sudoer user will be created during the initial launching.

 > [!NOTE]
-> Optionally, you may run the PowerShell as Administrator, and issue the following command to setup the required Ubuntu distro
+> To set up the required Ubuntu distro (same version), run the following commands in PowerShell as administrator.
 >
 > ~~~
 > wsl --update